Resources

 Resilience

-and how to develop it in order to overcome life’s struggles.
-This is a good resource for those
+The American Psychological Association provides a resource about resilience, where it comes from, and how to develop it in order to overcome life’s struggles.
+This is a good resource for those experiencing struggles and who could benefit from resilience.

-Body Image/Eating Disorders
+Body Images / Eating Disorders

 National Association of Eating Disorders (NEDA)